yepremyana/Backprop/README.md

 import copy
 ```

-The MNIST dataset is already unploaded into this repository.
+The MNIST dataset is already uploaded into this repository.

 ## Running the tests